compulim/generator-azure-web-app/README.md

 2. Run development server and develop locally
 3. Build for production deployment
 4. Deploy to target servers
-  * As a vanilla Node.js
+  * As a standalone Node.js
   * To Azure Web App
   * To IIS, on-premise or cloud